gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Next Steps

+1. **API Structure Reorganization**:
+   * Move `app/api/web.py` into a dedicated web folder (`app/api/web/`)
+   * Split web.py into logical components (chart generation, location search, download functionality)
+   * Update imports in `app/api/__init__.py` to reflect the new structure
+   * Ensure all tests continue to pass after the reorganization
+   * This will improve code organization and maintainability by grouping related functionality

-1. **Chart Data Persistence**:
+2. **Chart Data Persistence with SQLite**:
-   * Implement a more robust solution for chart data persistence beyond the in-memory cache
-   * Consider using a database for storing chart data and user preferences
+   * Implement SQLite database for storing chart data and user preferences
+   * Create appropriate database models and migration scripts using SQLAlchemy
    * Add expiration times for generated charts
+   * Implement database connection pooling and proper error handling
+   * Create a data access layer with repository pattern for chart data

-2. **UI Improvements**:
+3. **UI Improvements**:
    * Add more interactive elements using Bootstrap's components
    * Improve mobile responsiveness
    * Enhance form validation with clearer error messages
    * Add tooltips for chart options and configurations

-3. **API Structure Improvement**:
-   * Reorganize web-related routes by moving `app/api/web.py` into a dedicated web folder (`app/api/web/`)
-   * Potentially split web.py into logical components (chart generation, location search, download functionality)
-   * Update imports in `app/api/__init__.py` to reflect the new structure
-   * Ensure all tests continue to pass after the reorganization
-   * This will further improve code organization and maintainability by grouping related functionality

 4. **Extend HTMX Implementation**:
    * Add more sophisticated HTMX patterns for complex interactions
    * Implement websockets for real-time updates using HTMX's SSE support